PKU-Alignment/omnisafe/docs/source/saferl/lag.rst

             -  gamma (float): The gamma for GAE.
             -  lam (float): The lambda for reward GAE.
-            -  adv_estimation_method (float):Roughly what KL divergence we think is
-               appropriate between new and old policies after an update.
+            -  adv_estimation_method (float): Roughly what KL divergence we think is appropriate between new and old policies after an update.
 This will get used for early stopping.
 (Usually small, 0.01 or 0.05.)
             -  standardized_reward (int):  Use standardized reward or not.